First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Conclusions and perspectives

 \section{Conclusions and perspectives}

 During the 2017-2018 LHC Run, BBLR wire compensators have been built, installed and tested through a diverse experimental campaign.
-The preparation of this set of experiment was inspired by the work done by S.~Fartoukh \cite{Fartoukh:2052448} based on a resonance driving terms compensation.
+The preparation of this set of experiments was inspired by the work done by S.~Fartoukh \cite{Fartoukh:2052448} based on a resonance driving terms compensation, but also on previous analytical and numerical work showing that wires could compress the tune footprint by compensating the octupolar component of the BBLR interactions \cite{Papaphilippou:574079, PhysRevSTAB.2.104001, Shiltsev1999CompensationOB}.
 The main goal was to prove that wire compensators could mitigate the BBLR interactions effect in different configurations.

 In a first set of experiments, the goal was to provide a proof-of-concept of the BBLR mitigation using DC wires.
 The wire collimators were brought closer to the beam and, consequently, a low intensity beam - composed of only two bunches - was used.
 After identifying a clear BBLR signature in terms of beam losses, the wires were turned on and off repeatedly, while reducing the crossing angle.
-The results of this proof-of-concept showed, for the first time in a high energy collider, in this configuration (colliding beams, in-vacuum wires, inherent BBLR interactions), a clear evidence of a possible mitigation of the BBLR interactions using wires and motivated a second set of experiments with a setup closer to the nominal LHC operation.
+The results of this proof-of-concept showed, for the first time in a high energy collider, in this configuration (colliding beams, in-vacuum wires, inherent BBLR interactions), a clear evidence of a mitigation of the BBLR interactions using wires and motivated a second set of experiments with a setup closer to the nominal LHC operation.

 In this second set of experiments, the goal was to prove the feasibility of the compensation in a configuration compatible with the nominal operation of the LHC.
 The wire collimators were opened to their nominal settings values and both beams could be composed of several trains of bunches.
 In order to increase the effective strength of the wire compensators - and in particular, the octupolar component of the field - the two wires housed in the collimators were powered in series.
 Results showed a possible reduction of beam losses by powering the wires, mainly at lower crossing angle.